harshahegde17/nuxtboilerplate/README.md

 # nuxtboilerplate

-This is where im gonna start nuxt project
+This is where im gonna start